 The Funeral Mass will be held on Wednesday, January 8, 2020 at 10 AM, at St. Edith Stein Church, 71 East Main Street, Brockton.
 Burial will follow to Melrose Cemetery in Brockton.

 To leave condolences for the family visit www.georgelopesfuneralhome.com

 Arrangements entrusted to George Lopes Funeral Home, 647 Main Street, Brockton, MA 02301.

-To send flowers to Miguel's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Miguel Fontes, please visit our floral store.